Legislative Advocate at California School Employees Association

 Tristan Brown never saw himself in the courtroom.
-He often stated the benefits of a non-traditional legal career in politics as, "Why argue about the meaning of laws in court when our democracy gives us the opportunity to change the law entirely in the legislature?"
+He often stated the benefits of a non-traditional legal career in politics as, "Traditional attorneys argue about the meaning of laws in court; however, I prefer other political tools and change the law entirely in the legislature."

 Before attending Pacific McGeorge Brown served as a Political Director for a labor union and was confident in his career path.
 Many activities touched upon electoral law, campaign finance rules or regulations, first amendment law and employment law.
 It did not take long to see the benefits of having a legal foundation in order to continue to climb his career ladder.
 Brown soon came to realize what he needed to strengthen his talents within the political sphere; he needed to go to law school.

-While working on his J.D. degree, Brown sharpened a variety of skills that he would not have learned otherwise.
+While working on his J.D., Brown sharpened a variety of skills that he would not have learned otherwise.
 His ability to advocate for better legislation, recognize potential liabilities, and solve complex problems all stem from his experience within the Capitol Center.

 "It provides a tool set that non-legally trained people simply do not have.
 I know where to see issues, find answers, and have the training to find solutions.
 When tough decisions are on the line, that experience is bullet proof."

 In addition to his formal legal training, Pacific McGeorge also provided Brown with an all-star network of professors and alumni in the political field.
 "I was taught by some of Sacramento's heavy hitters who provided real-world experience that you can't find in traditional casebooks."